thepenguinn/alu/README.md

 #### Quitting alutester

-Please plug off your computer.>!
+Please turn off your computer.
+>!
 Just kidding press `q` while you are in `Normal Mode`

 # Rest of the README